-Cloth Nappy Jargon and Abbreviations Explained
+Your Guide to Cloth Nappy Jargon

-Well it is simple really and to help you out we’ve put together a list of various cloth nappy jargon and abbreviations commonly used to describe different types and bits of washable nappies.
-All in plain and simple English so that any cloth novice can get the hand of it.
-If you think we’ve missed any out please add them to the comments at the bottom and we’ll edit the post to include them.
+Well we are here to help guide you, and it really is simple once you get the hang of it.
+To help you out, we’ve put together a list of various cloth nappy jargon and abbreviations commonly used to describe different types and bits of washable nappies.
+All in plain and simple English, so that any cloth novice can get the hang of it.
+If you think we’ve missed anything out, please add them to the comments at the bottom and we’ll edit the post to include them.

 Cloth nappy, Real nappy, Washable nappy, Cloth:

 A nappy made of fabric that you wash and then re-use instead of being a single use disposable.